 2. Barracuda MX

-Barracuda MX is the second opportunity for chef Roberto Ruiz.
-With his last restaurant, Punto MX, he won the first Michelin star for a Mexican restaurant in Europe, although it had to close after the pandemic.
-This project transports us to the Mexican Pacific coast through raw fish, citrus sauces and fried foods.
+Barracuda MX is chef Roberto Ruiz’s second chance.
+With his last restaurant, Punto MX, he achieved the first Michelin star for a Mexican restaurant in Europe, although it had to close after the pandemic.
+In this project we are transported to the Mexican Pacific coast through raw fish, citrus sauces and fried food.

 💶 €€€€€.